-Minnesota is vastly different now when the University's forestry program began over a century ago, and the demands placed on our natural resources have increased dramatically.
+Minnesota is vastly different now from when the University's forestry program began over a century ago, and the demands placed on our natural resources have increased dramatically.
 Critical issues such as climate change, energy innovations, economic growth, and invasive species continue to challenge us in new and complex ways.
-The Department of Forest Resources is continually evolving, and we developed a Strategic Plan in 2014 to identify challenges on the road ahead and solutions to meet them.
-We will continue—as we have for over a hundred years—to fulfill our role in education, research, and outreach to advance the science and management of our forests and natural resources.
+Through our roles in education, research, and outreach, the Department of Forest Resources continues—as we have for over a hundred years—to advances the science and management of our forests and natural resources.

 Mission